jakobjpeters/PAndQ.jl/CONTRIBUTING.md

 ## Style Guide

-Use [snake case](https://en.wikipedia.org/wiki/Snake_case) when naming variables and functions.
+- Use [snake case](https://en.wikipedia.org/wiki/Snake_case) when naming variables and functions.
+- Files begin and end with an empty line
+- Use a functional programming style as much as possible
+    - Except when needed for performance optimizations

 Otherwise, follow Julia's official [style guide](https://docs.julialang.org/en/v1/manual/style-guide/#Use-naming-conventions-consistent-with-Julia-base/).

 ## To-do